PeterNdeke/npay-laravel/README.md

 # NPay-Laravel

-> A Laravel 5.6  Package for integrating NPay seamlessly
+> A Laravel 5.6  Package for integrating NPay seamlesslyA

 ## Installation